Gabrielb102/Crime-Over-Time/readme.md

 The home page allows you to select the information and location you would like to know about.
 Information can be about the Offense itself, and at a National Level and State Level.
 Upon submitting your query, the reports page will be loaded.
 On the reports page, will be a heatmap of the United States.

+For the maps, I used the leaflet and mapbox (upon which leaflet is dependent), which were very easy to work with.
+For the graphs, I used the c3 and d3 (again, a c3 dependency) which were very simple as well, and I would recommend to anyone who is looking to place interactive graphs on their website.
+In order to limit my API requests, I used the requests-cache package for python, and an SQLite database, and matched the expiry time with the rate at which data is updated in the CDE database.
+PostgreSQL would have been used for the user/favorites functionality, and the skeleton is there, although it is nonfunctional.

 **Functionality**
 - Able to load a heat map based on crime frequency in the last year for any crime in the CDE API.
 - Form Fields change dynamically to automatically have the right criteria for the following fields.